-Omaha’s tallest building evacuated, 25 hospitalized
+Omaha skyscraper evacuated amid fumes, 25 hospitalized

 OMAHA, Neb.
-(AP) — Omaha’s tallest building was evacuated and more than two dozen people were hospitalized after cleaning-solution fumes spread through the 46-story building.
+(AP) — Omaha’s tallest building has been evacuated and more than two dozen people are hospitalized after cleaning-solution fumes spread through the building.

 The Omaha World-Herald reports that the First National Tower was ordered evacuated Thursday after workers began complaining of a strong odor and breathing problems.
-About 2,000 people work at the building.

 Fire department officials say more than 60 people were assessed by emergency crews, and 25 were taken to a nearby hospital.